-This work builds upon the framework in [17, 18].
-Previous memory behavior research effort primarily targeted array structures [11, 20].
-On the other hand, architectural support to improve memory behavior include split caches which were discussed in [16].
+This work builds upon the framework in [23, 24].
+Previous memory behavior research effort primarily targeted array structures [17, 26].
+Delazuz et al. [12] discuss energy-directed compiler optimizations for array data structures on partitioned memory architectures; they use the SUIF compiler framework for their analysis.
+On the other hand, architectural support to improve memory behavior include split caches which were discussed in [22].
 Albonesi [2] proposed selective cache ways, a vertical cache partitioning scheme.
-Panda et al. [21] proposed a scratchpad memory based partitioning.
-Mueller [19] sketched some broad ideas on compiler support for cache partitioning.
-Region based caching for embedded processors was analyzed in the context of reducing power dissipation rather than performance in [13].
-Combined compiler/architectural efforts toward increasing cache locality [15] have also exclusively focused on arrays.
-For multimedia systems one previous work has considered reconfigurable caches [22], using the recently introduced Mediabench benchmark in the performance analysis, with comments on compiler controlled memory.
-Burlin [7] concentrates on optimizing stack frame layout in embedded Cooper and Harvey [8] look at systems. compiler-controlled memory.
+Benini et al. [4] discuss an optimal SRAM partitioning scheme for an embedded system-on-a-chip.
+Kin et al. [16] study a small L0 cache that saves energy while reducing performance by 21%.
+Lee and Tyson [19] use the mediabench benchmarks and have a coarse-granularity partitioning scheme: they opt for dividing the cache along OS regions for energy reduction.
+Chiou et al. [10] employ a software-controlled cache and use a cache way based partitioning scheme.
+A recent paper by Huang et al. [15] also uses a way-prediction scheme; their cache partitioning includes a specialized stack cache and compiler implementation concerns are addressed.
+Mueller [25] sketched some broad ideas on compiler support for cache partitioning.
+Combined compiler/architectural efforts toward increasing cache locality [21] have also exclusively focused on arrays.
+For multimedia systems, one previous work has considered reconfigurable caches [28], using the recently introduced Mediabench benchmark in the performance analysis, with comments on compiler controlled memory.
+Burlin [9] concentrates on optimizing stack frame layout in embedded systems.
+Cooper and Harvey [11] look at compiler-controlled memory.
 Their analysis includes spill memory requirements for some Spec '89 and Spec '95 applications.
-Engblom [9] and Lee et al. [12] discuss why Spec is not a suitable benchmark for embedded systems.
+Engblom [13] and Lee et al. [18] discuss why Spec is not a suitable benchmark for embedded systems.

 The above research, although preoccupied primarily with memory behavior of arrays, provided valuable pointers for our work.
 In this paper we consider scalar memory accesses, not only array or spill memory accesses, and we target embedded systems running a suite of media applications.
-We develop a compiler heuristic to calculate the memory requirements of scalars and discuss the impact of architectural design choices of embedded systems on scalars.
+We develop a compiler heuristic to calculate the memory requirements of scalars and discuss the impact of architectural design choices for embedded and multimedia systems on scalars.